 Note that in the setting of EPS surprises there is no benchmark or BAR-type adjustment that is natural or necessary.
 However, EPS surprise data involve complications of their own.
-The most important one to address is the optimism bias in consensus forecasts documented by, for example, Abarbanell and Lehavy (2003).
+The most important one to address is the optimism bias in consensus forecasts documented by, e.g., Abarbanell and Lehavy (2003).
 We correct for this bias by differencing it away, comparing the EPS surprise performance of buys versus sells.
-This is analogous to our earlier approach of comparing the return performance of buys and sells and thereby differencing away any rational risk premium during earnings announcement periods that may otherwise contaminate estimates.
+This is analogous to our earlier approach of comparing the return performance of buys and sells and thereby differenced away any rational risk premium during earnings announcement periods that may otherwise contaminate estimates.
 A smaller issue with the EPS data is the presence of outliers.
 We handle this by Winsorizing at the top and bottom percentile, following Abarbanell and Lehavy.

 We repeat the analysis of Table 4 but use the EPS surprise as the dependent variable.
-Table 6 presents the results by trade type and year.
+Table 6 shows the results by trade type and year.
 Consistent with prior results on optimism in consensus EPS forecasts, the average stock held by fund managers experiences a negative EPS surprise: Both weight increases and decreases, which together encompass all holdings, portend a negative EPS surprise on average.
 The meaningful comparison is the difference between buys and sells, and here the results are clear.
 In every year in our sample, the EPS surprise of stocks experiencing weight increases exceeds that of stocks experiencing decreases.
 The results are similarly strong in comparing first buys minus last sells.

 The EPS-based results provide a different perspective on trading skill, but they are not orthogonal from the results based on returns.
 This is apparent from the strong positive correlation between these measures.
-The average EPS surprise of weight increases relative to decreases (column 3 of Table 6) has a correlation of 0.37 (p = 0.09, n = 22) with the returns of weight increases minus decreases (column 5 of Table 4) and a correlation of 0.52 (p = 0.01, n = 22) with the relative BAR returns of weight increases minus decreases (column 6 of Table 4).
-The analogous correlations involving first buys and last sells also exceed 0.35 (p = 0.10, n = 22).
-These correlations provide further evidence that the returns-based
+The average EPS surprise of weight increases relative to decreases (the third column of Table 6) has a correlation of 0.37 (p=0.09, n=22) with the returns of weight increases minus decreases (the fifth column of Table 4) and a correlation of 0.52 (p=0.01, n=22) with the relative BAR returns of weight increases minus decreases (the sixth column of Table 4).
+The analogous correlations involving first buys and last sells also exceed 0.35 (p=0.10, n=22).
+These correlations provide further evidence that the returns-based results reflect skilled trading by mutual fund managers that is due to an ability to forecast earnings-related fundamentals.